-Forum ELDF") has long opposed gambling.
-Phyllis Schlafly supported a complete ban on lotteries and gambling in any form.
-She supported enforcing the ban in all areas subject to federal jurisdiction, such as interstate commerce - which includes the internet and the banking system.
+Schlafly supported a ban on lotteries and commercialized gambling.
+She supported enforcing a ban in all areas subject to federal jurisdiction, such as interstate commerce - which includes the internet and the banking system.
 She wrote multiple columns against gambling while exposing the real harm that it causes.